This post has been written in collaboration with HEKLA.

-It’s been a while since I posted my article about how we spent our 3 days in Stockholm.
+In case you missed it, here’s how we spent our 3 days in Stockholm.

 Although we didn’t have much time in the city, we really enjoyed it.
-One of the reasons was that I did a lot of research before we departed, which helped us saving time wandering where to go or what to do.
+One of the reasons was that I did a lot of research before we departed, which helped us saving time wondering where to go or what to do.

 So today I decided to share my “research” here so that you can save a little time looking around and collecting your own links.

 The most useful website, for me, must be visitstockholm.com – the official travel website of Stockholm.
 Here you can find all the information you need for a trip to “the capital of Scandinavia”.

 To be honest, I’m not a big fan of “free walking tour”.
-However, with this operation I just had good impression on them, so if we had had more time in Stockholm, we could have taken it as part of our activities!
+However, with this operation, I just had a good impression on them, so if we had had more time in Stockholm, we could have taken it as part of our activities!

-Talking about free stuffs, did you know that Stockholm’s metro system is such a huge art gallery?
+Talking about free stuff, did you know that Stockholm’s metro system is such a huge art gallery?
 And SL – Stockholm Public Transport, also offers free guided walks of the art in the metro throughout the year!
 However, from September to May, tours are guided in Swedish only.
 If you happen to understand this language or any related one, check here for more information & schedule.

 Of course I cannot copy all the links available on the Internet and paste them here.
 You also have your own taste of travelling, for sure.
 However, I hope this small collection may help you more or less saving time searching for your trip.